 EPA has stated that emissions of carbon dioxide, methane, and other greenhouse gases (GHGs) present an endangerment to public health and the environment because emissions of such gases are contributing to the warming of the earth’s atmosphere and other climate changes.
 Whiting not only complies with the requirement to track and report GHG emissions, but we also work to reduce emissions of GHGs.
-For more information on how we reduce emissions, see Gas Gathering and Processing, Reduced Emissions Completions, Leak Detection and Repair (LDAR) Program, Facility Environmental Inspections and Maintenance.
+For more information on how we reduce emissions, see Reduced Emissions Completions, Gas Gathering and Processing, Leak Detection and Repair (LDAR) Program, Maintenance and Vehicle Fleet Management.

 To track and report GHG emissions, Whiting estimates emissions in accordance with the requirements of EPA’s Mandatory Greenhouse Gas Reporting rule (40 CFR Part 98).
 These emissions are reported to EPA annually for each calendar year and reports are made publicly available on EPA’s webpage at www.epa.gov/ghgreporting.